Skip to main content

 JSON schema structure

-This section examines the data schema structure that is created when the documents and biometrics modules are combined in a customer journey and published in the GBG GO platform.
-These schemas define the payload structure when invoking the /journey/start endpoint in prefill mode, where document and biometric data are mapped to their respective properties within the context object.
+This section examines the data schema created when documents and biometrics modules are combined in a customer journey.
+The schema applies once the journey is published on the GBG GO platform.
+These schemas define the payload structure for the /journey/start endpoint in pre-fill mode.
+Document and biometric data is mapped to their respective properties within the context object.
 For example:

 JSON